 Chop Oreos.
 The oreo pieces don’t need to be tiny.
 Just move the knife over them until they’re in bite sized pieces.

-For the cookie dough, you beat butter and sugar together, then add vanilla and lemon Jello pudding mix.
+For the cookie dough, you beat butter and sugar together, then add vanilla and INSTANT lemon Jello pudding mix.
 Eggs, flour, baking soda and kosher salt bring the dough together.

 Add Extras.
 Fold in white chocolate morsels and chopped Oreos carefully.
 You want to avoid turning them into crumbs as you integrate the Oreo pieces in to the lemon cookie dough.